milindchawre/erav3-s13-SmolLM2-135M/README.md

 - Learning rate scheduling with warmup and decay
 - Weight tying between input and output embeddings

+## Training Process

+During training, the model processes batches of data, computes the loss, and updates the model weights.
+The training script generates a log file that captures key metrics such as loss values, learning rates, and tokens processed per second.
+This log file is useful for monitoring the training progress and diagnosing any issues that may arise.

+## Training Log File

+The training log file is generated during the training process and contains detailed information about each training step.
+It includes metrics such as:
+- Step number
+- Loss value
+- Learning rate
+- Total step time
+- Tokens processed per second

+You can find the [training log file](./training.logs) in the project directory after running the training script.

 ## Potential Improvements

 1. **Model Enhancements**